June 25, 2017

 A group of 40 people gathered after church to participate in the workshop led by Anna White.

 We started by identifying some of the privileges of being heterosexual, cis-gender, and/or gender conforming in expression.
 Anna presented information on the four spectrums of biological sex, gender identity, gender expression and sexual orientation and we worked with a lot of terminology to explain the LGBTQ2SIA acronymns, the expanding number of letters, and the diversity and complexity within this community.
+(Check out the gender diversicorn on the resources page for more info.)
 For many people this was the first time they had heard of the idea of gender identity and gender expression.
 Participants were very enthusiastic, and interested in continuing in another workshop to learn more about the Allyship Circle.

 TESTIMONIES/SERMONS LINKED TO AFFIRMING PROCESS